Hog-CERN/Hog/docs/01-Getting-Started/01-existingProjects.md

 ## Create all Vivado/Quartus projects
 Now to start working, you need to create the Vivado/Quartus projects contained in the repository.
-To do that, jsut cd into the repository (`cd <repo>`) and type:
+To do that, just cd into the repository (`cd <repo>`) and type:

 ```console
 	./Hog/Init.sh